cardboard-iguana/cardboard-iguana.com/notes/rubeus.md

 author:: Nathan Acks
 date:: 2022-05-11

 Rubeus is a Windows-only post-exploitation tool for attacking Kerberos.
-No compiled binaries are available (either through the GitHub repo or Kali Linux’s `windows-binaries` package).
+No compiled binaries are available (either through the GitHub repo or Kali Linux's `windows-binaries` package).

 NOTE: To use Rebueus you need to already be on the domain you are attacking, or alternately need to have mapped the domain controller (which normally hosts the KDC) IP address properly in C:/Windows/System32/drivers/etc/hosts.